 Chichen Itza

 After all, it’s a UNESCO World Heritage site and in 2017, it was listed as one of the New Seven Wonders of the World.
-We all recognize the famous step-pyramid that dominates all the photos, but what exactly is Chichen Itza?
+We all recognize the famous step pyramid that dominates all the photos, but what exactly is Chichen Itza?

-Located in the jungles of the Yucatan region in Mexico, near the colonial town of Valladolid, Chichen Itza was an important Mayan city and it is the largest archaeological ruin of that civilization.
-A major political, religious and cultural center in the Mayan empire, it was also a site of pilgrimage for more than 1,000 years, and it is often compared to sacred pilgrimage sites such as Jerusalem or Meca.
+A major political, religious, and cultural center in the empire, it was also a site of pilgrimage for more than 1,000 years.
+It’s often compared to sacred pilgrimage sites such as Jerusalem or Meca.

 The city’s importance in the Mayan world is undisputed, but what is unclear is why it went into decline and was later abandoned.
 Or when.
-In any case, it remains an active archaeological site and one of the biggest centers of pre-Columbian life in Central America.

 If you would like to visit the Mayan ruins in Chichen Itza with someone else doing the organizing, here are some tour options:

-Closest city to Chichen Itza: Valladolid (44 km / 27 miles away)
+Closest city to Chichen Itza: Valladolid (44 km / 27 miles away).

 Palenque

-Once a bustling Mayan city and now UNESCO World Heritage Site, Palenque had connections with other big centers in Mayan times, such as Chichen Itza or Tikal.
-The city was in full bloom during the 7th century AD, but, just like most of the ancient sites of Mayan civilization, it started to fall into decline and was eventually abandoned.
+The city was in full bloom during the 7th century AD.
+Just like most of the ancient sites of Mayan civilization, it started to fall into decline and was eventually abandoned.
 The constructions were overgrown by the jungle and not discovered again until 1746.

-From Cancun, it takes an overnight bus to get there (around 13hs), it’s around 5hs from Campeche and 8hs from Merida.
-The nearest tourist town is San Cristobal de las Casas, but still expect a few hours drive in a pretty bad road full of potholes.
+The nearest tourist town is San Cristobal de las Casas, but still expect a few hours’ drive on a pretty bad road full of potholes.

 There are places to stay and restaurants in Palenque town (7 km from the ruins), or you can take an organized tour from San Cristobal de las Casas.

-Closest city to Palenque: Palenque / Villahermosa (144 km / 89.5 miles away) / San Cristobal de las Casas (213 km / 132 miles)
+Closest city to Palenque: Palenque / Villahermosa (144 km / 89.5 miles away) / San Cristobal de las Casas (213 km / 132 miles).

 Tulum Ruins

 Ah, Tulum.
 Who doesn’t love Tulum?
-Once a hidden spot, it has become a gem in the Mayan Riviera for its proximity to Playa del Carmen, turquoise waters, and world-class beaches.
-But there’s more to Tulum than sand, sea, and sunshine.
+Once a hidden spot, it has become a gem in the Mayan Riviera.
+This is partly because of its proximity to Playa del Carmen, its turquoise waters, and world-class beaches.

-Next to Chichen Itza, the Mayan Ruins of Tulum are one of the most popular tourist attractions and ancient Mayan sites in the Yucatan Peninsula, and the best ruins in Riviera Maya.
-Built as a seaport fortress on a steep ocean cliff, the ruins consist of large and thick limestone walls and brick buildings that protect the city from the East.
+Next to Chichen Itza, the Mayan Ruins of Tulum are one of the most popular tourist attractions and ancient Mayan sites in the Yucatan Peninsula.
+They’re also the best ruins in Riviera Maya.

 El Castillo (The Castle) is the main pyramid at the heart of the site, and it used to serve as an ancient lighthouse.
-Directly across El Castillo, you have the Temple of the Frescoes, the most well-preserved building along with the murals, which are kept intact!

-➤ If, on the other hand, you would rather visit these Riviera Maya ruins independently, you can get entrance tickets here. ➥ BUY TICKETS
+➤ If, on the other hand, you would rather visit these Riviera Maya ruins independently, you can get the Mayan Ruins of Tulum Entrance Tickets here. ➥ BUY TICKETS

-Closest city to Tulum Archaeological Site: Tulum (8 km / 5 miles away), Playa del Carmen (64 km / 40 miles away)
+Closest city to Tulum Archaeological Site: Tulum (8 km / 5 miles away), Playa del Carmen (64 km / 40 miles away).

 Monte Alban

-Monte Alban was one of the earliest cities in Mesoamerica and it’s the most important archaeological site in the Valley of Oaxaca.
+Monte Alban was one of the earliest cities in Mesoamerica, and it’s the most important archaeological site in the Valley of Oaxaca.
 It was home to the Zapotec civilization and a big socio-political center for over 1,000 years, between 500 BC and 800 AD.

 Back then, this elevated position allowed the government to look over its citizens and territory.
 Just like Chichen Itza, Monte Alban was also added as a UNESCO World Heritage Site in 1987.

-The Zapotecs were influenced by other civilizations, like the Aztecs and the Mayas, which you will see in the temples and tombs with hieroglyphic inscriptions, and the ball courts.
 And, in case you were wondering, yes, there is a pyramid and yes, you can climb it!
 You will be rewarded with breathtaking views of the surroundings if you go all the way up.
 Definitely worth it.

 READ ALSO: 9 Oaxaca Tours Not to Miss

-Monte Alban Opening Hours: 8 am – 4:30 pm
+Monte Alban Opening Hours: Daily from 8 AM to 5 PM.

-Closest city to Monte Alban: Oaxaca (7 km / 4.3 miles)
+Closest city to Monte Alban: Oaxaca (7 km / 4.3 miles).

 READ ALSO: 9 Incredible Things To Do in Oaxaca